hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 We started the article hinting that improving query performance can boost your applications significantly.
 But not always.
 Is it a problem that a query takes ten minutes?
 What if it runs once a day, does not block any other queries, and processes terabytes of data?
 Maybe not a problem.
 What if it needs huge Snowflake cluster, and the ten minutes cost you a ton of money.
 Well, then it might be a problem.
 But a query that takes 200 millisecond is surely not a problem, right?
-What if your application needs to run it hundred times per second.
+What if your application needs to run it a hundred times per second.
 Well...
 Before you start optimizing, know the metric you need to improve.
 It can be cluster cost, database load, a response time of an endpoint, duration of some job, and many other things.
 Only then, you can actually decide what to optimize.